abhijeetmanohar/git-intro/readme.md

 `git checkout master`

 It is always recommended to use meaning full branch names. eg is you are working to fix or add transparency the name of the branch should be `transparency` or something similar.

+## Reporting an issue
+Once you clone the project its time to run the project locally.
+If you find a bug or think there is a better way of doing somthing or want to add a feature you should report an issue.
+This is done on GitHub page of the original repository.
+Click on the `Issue` tab which is just under the name of the repository.

+Enter a title and description of the issue.
+The project maintainers will comment on the issue and give their own suggestions.
+Once the issue is approved its time to fix the bug or add the feature.

 ## Setting an upstream